 Michel Laporte Godorn

 Michel is a passionate sales-driven entrepreneur with over 25yrs actively on the market to this day.
-He was born in Seychelles but now lives in Sweden and started his first company when he was 15yrs old.
-Since then he has built 7 companies as well as worked in various sales positions.
-On top of that, Michel is also a 3rd-degree blackbelt in Kyokushin (full contact) Karate.
-He also runs a Karate school.
-Needless to say, Michel is an inspiring person with a record of many impressive achievements in various fields.
+He was born in the Seychelles but live in Sweden.
+He started his first company when he was 15yrs old.
+Since then Michel have built 7 companies as well as worked in various sales positions such as Account Management

 Per Olof Holknekt is a Swedish fashion designer and entrepreneur.
 He is also the founder of several magazines and companies, the most successful of which is the clothing company Odd Molly.